flapdoodle-oss/de.flapdoodle.formula/HowToCalculateChangeableInstanceTest.md

-# How to execute calculations on immutable object trees
+# How to execute Calculations on Immutable Object Trees

 If you want to so some calculations in object trees, things can get messy.
 To make things easier, we can use a graph to determine where to start and how to propagate further, we separate calculation and procurement and mix even validation